Gain More Exposure, Get More Leads

 A good exercise to ensure that you stay current with your visual voice is taking a step back and analyzing what's influencing you and inspiring you.
 Does it line up with what you've been creating?

-Check out Finding Your Vision, a pocket guide authored by Director of Consulting, Jennifer Kilberg.
+Check out Finding Your Vision, a pocket guide authored by Jennifer Kilberg.
 In this guide, Jennifer digs deep and dishes out the same direction and words of advice she gives to her clients as they start visually communicating who they are, what they can do, and what they want to be hired for.

 Marketing isn't just about sending emails or going to an in-person portfolio review here and there.
 Consistency is key.
 Have a strong physical and emotional brand, an updated website, and consistent outreach to your client database.
 Don't forget, a database with a healthy combination of low-lying fruit, together with your top-tier dream clients, is what will get you noticed.
+Here are a few of the most important marketing channels to ensure you have a well-rounded campaign:

 We always get the question, "Is email marketing still a viable means of marketing?" and the answer is ABSOLUTELY!
 Email is the most cost-effective, trackable option, giving you the ability to assess and classify your leads.